dcbaker/cython/docs/src/userguide/memoryviews.rst

     cdef view.array my_array = <int[:10, :2]> my_data_pointer
     cdef view.array my_array = <int[:, :]> my_c_array

-Of course, you can also immediately assign a cython.view.array to a typed memoryview slice.
+Of course, you can also immediately assign a cython0.view.array to a typed memoryview slice.
 A C array may be assigned directly to a memoryview slice::

     cdef int[:, ::1] myslice = my_2d_c_array